Listen to this Article::

-I don’t know why I have to write this but this topic has come up many, many times throughout the years:
+I don’t know why I have to write this, but this topic has come up many, many times throughout the years:

-Your dog doesn’t have antibiotics in it’s mouth.
+Your dog doesn’t have antibiotics in its mouth.
 Their saliva cannot heal wounds.
 Having your dog lick your tattoo is a bad idea.

-While the past has shown us that nearly all animals may lick a wound or two throughout their lives (we are looking at you kittehs out there) and the act of licking a wound may be soothing to our nerves, the proof is in the pudding that mouth germs are bad.
+While the past has shown us that nearly all animals may lick a wound or two throughout their lives (we are looking at you kittehs out there) and the act of licking a wound may be soothing to our nerves, the proof is in the pudding that mouth germs are harmful.

-To make it even more clear:
+To make it even more explicit:

-- Dog lick butt poo.
+- Dog lick bum boo-boo.

 - Dog lick tattoo.

-- Dog butt poo now on tattoo.
+- Dog bum boo boo now on the tattoo.

 Please do not do this.

-Using Butter To Heal A Tattoo Is NOT A Good Idea.
+Using Butter to Heal a Tattoo Is NOT A Good Idea.

 Butter is claimed by many new-age and old-world healing practitioners to heal wounds.
-Its use is touted as another cure-all; from burns to cuts, from surgical scars to broken bones.
-These claims seem to be tied to the fact that butter has fats and oils that are great for skin when it is not damaged so, why not use it when it is damaged?
+Its use is touted as another cure-all, from burns to cuts, from surgical scars to broken bones.
+These claims seem to be tied to the fact that butter has fats and oils that are great for the skin when it is not damaged so, why not use it when it is damaged?